Aptomi/k8s-app-engine/examples/twitter-analytics/README.md

 # Description

-In this example there are 2 key services:
+In this example there are two key services:
 * `analytics_pipeline` - A data analytics service which consists of Kafka, Spark, HDFS, and Zookeeper.
 * `twitter_stats` -  A Twitter data processing service, which gets messages from Twitter in real time, calculates top hashtag statistics using an external `analytics_pipeline` service, and displays results on a web page.

-These services are offered in two different contexts/flavors:
+Deployment of those services are managed by Aptomi as follows:
+* `analytics_pipeline` is a platform service, which gets deployed in ** as a single instance and gets shared by other services
+* `twitter_stats` in offered in *realtime* and *dev* contexts
+  * *realtime* is used in production deployments, configured to receive messages via Twitter Streaming API
-* *stage*: intended for development and testing.
-A single instance of `analytics_pipeline` gets shared between all consumers. `twitter_stats` uses a mock implementation, which generates a stream of random Twitter messages.
+  * *dev* is used for testing, configured to use mock backend which generates a constant stream of pre-defined messages
-* *production*: intended for production use. `analytics_pipeline` has better availability and performance. `twitter_stats` receives messages from Twitter in real time.

 ![Diagram](diagram.png)

 These services have different owners, who can fully control how their services get offered and shared:

-User  | Role |
+User  | Role
 ------|-------
 Sam   | Domain admin for Aptomi
-Frank | Owner of `analytics_pipeline`
-John  | Owner of `twitter_stats`
-Alice, Bob, Carol | Users and code contributors to `twitter_stats`
+Frank | Owner of `analytics_pipeline` service and its deployments John  | Owner of `twitter_stats` service and its deployments Alice, Bob, Carol | Developers and users of `twitter_stats`

 This example illustrates a few important things that Aptomi does:

-1. **Run multi-component apps across several environments**
+1. **Manage deployments of multi-component apps as code**
-    * Define an application and its contexts/flavors
+    * Define an application and its contexts
-    * Components get lazily instantiated based on the service/component graph
+    * Run them across multiple environments and clusters
-    * Update components of an application after you deploy without affecting dependent services
+    * Update specific parts/components of an application after you deploy
+    * Automatically know impact of changes based on the service graph
 1. **Service ownership & reuse**
     - Owners define how their services get offered & shared with others
     - Consumers can be directed to use the same service instance